nlepagnez/ESI-PublicContent/README.md

 * Microsoft Exchange Security Review
 * Microsoft Exchange Least Privilege with RBAC

+#### VIP management
+A watchlist per solution is created.
+Fill it with the name of your VIP.
+These watchlist help track activities on VIP in the Workbook :
+* Microsoft Exchange Admin Activity
+* Microsoft Exchange Admin Activity - Online

 #### Microsoft Exchange Logs and Events - Data Collector - Optional

 Connector  brief description :